Vorticode/solarite/docs/index.md

 3. **Temporary Modifications**: You can modify any node temporarily, as long as you restore its previous position and attributes before `render()` is called again.

 Following these guidelines ensures that Solarite's rendering system continues to work correctly alongside your manual DOM operations.

-This example creates a list inside a `div` element and demonstrates which manual DOM operations are allowed.
+This example creates a list inside a `div` element and demonstrates which manual DOM operations are allowed:

 ```javascript
 import h, {toEl} from './dist/Solarite.min.js';